evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-More-on-Commands.md.txt

     Could not find 'sword'.
     You hit smaug with bare fists!

 Oops, our `self.caller.search(self.weapon)` is telling us that it found no sword.
-Since we are not `return`ing in this situation (like we do if failing to find `target`) we still continue fighting with our bare hands.
+This is reasonable (we don't have a sword).
+Since we are not `return`ing when failing to find a weapon in the way we do if we find no `target`,  we still continue fighting with our bare hands.

 This won't do.
-Let's make ourselves a sword.
+Let's make ourselves a sword:

     > create sword